ThinkDataEd/student/docs/unit4/essential.md

 of future values.

 ###**<u>[Lesson 7: Statistical Predictions Using Two Variables](lesson7.md)</u>**
-When predicting values of a variable y, and if y is associated with x, then we can get improved predictions by using our knowledge about x.
-Basically, we “subset” the data for a given value of x, and use the mean y for those subset values.
+When predicting values of a variable y - and if y is associated with x - we can get improved predictions by using our knowledge about x.
+We basically “subset” the data for a given value of x and use the mean y for those subset values.
 If the resulting means follow a trend, we can model this trend to generalize to as-yet unseen values of x.